mingfang/terraform-provider-k8s/docs/resources/apps_v1_daemon_set.md

 ###### Required •  TypeString

 Number or name of the port to access on the container.
 Number must be in the range 1 to 65535.
 Name must be an IANA_SVC_NAME.
+#### termination_grace_period_seconds

+######  TypeInt

+Optional duration in seconds the pod needs to terminate gracefully upon probe failure.
+The grace period is the duration in seconds after the processes running in the pod are sent a termination signal and the time when the processes are forcibly halted with a kill signal.
+Set this value longer than the expected cleanup time for your process.
+If this value is nil, the pod's terminationGracePeriodSeconds will be used.
+Otherwise, this value overrides the value provided by the pod spec.
+Value must be non-negative integer.
+The value zero indicates stop immediately via the kill signal (no opportunity to shut down).
+This is an alpha field and requires enabling ProbeTerminationGracePeriod feature gate.
 #### timeout_seconds

 ######  TypeInt